Deputy Managing Editor

-Healy joined WBUR in 2019 after 19 years at the Boston Globe, where she was twice a member of the award-winning Spotlight Team.
-While there, she was part of the six-part investigative series and podcast, “Gladiator: Aaron Hernandez and Football Inc.” and was on the team that wrote Debtors’ Hell, a Pulitzer finalist.
+Prior to WBUR, Healy worked at the Boston Globe, where she was twice a member of the award-winning Spotlight Team.
+She was part of the investigative series and podcast, “Gladiator: Aaron Hernandez and Football Inc.” and was on the team that wrote Debtors’ Hell, a Pulitzer finalist.

 While at the Globe, she covered the financial beat for nearly a decade.
 She investigated the transit system pension fund, losses at the Harvard endowment and the abuse of immigrant domestic workers, among other stories.